Skip to main content

 Video - EPA Special Agents: Trained to Fight Environmental Crime

 Some cases investigated by CID involve instances where the environment or individual(s) are harmed.
 These individuals are potential victims.
 Special Agents, in coordination with CID’s National Victim Witness Coordinator, notify and coordinate with potential victims.
-Alleged crimes that may impact communities with environmental justice concerns are an investigative priority.
+Alleged crimes that may impact communities are an investigative priority.

-Special Agents come from diverse backgrounds and career fields.
+Special Agents come from various backgrounds and career fields.
 Examples of education and career backgrounds include environmental science, engineering, technology and other STEM fields, criminal justice and criminology, law, accounting, liberal arts, military, and local law enforcement.
-Throughout the investigation process, these diverse backgrounds and career fields complement each other and contribute greatly to successful outcomes.
+Throughout the investigation process, these varied backgrounds and career fields complement each other and contribute greatly to successful outcomes.

 Some CID Special Agents have specialized duties, like those who provide protection of the Administrator of EPA and those who seize digital evidence and conduct forensic examinations of such evidence.
 Additionally, there are Special Agents within CID who are assigned to specialized teams, such as our National Criminal Enforcement Response Team (NCERT), which supports investigations involving chemical, biological, or radiological hazards and evidence and specialized law enforcement services in support of EPA investigations and emergency responses.
 Many Special Agents also have collateral duties such as firearms instructor, defensive tactics instructor, or physical fitness coordinator.